San Fele

-San Fele (Sandə Fèlə) is a town and comune in the province of Potenza in the Basilicata region of southern Italy.
+San Fele is a town and comune in the province of Potenza in the Basilicata region of southern Italy.

 Geography

 San Fele is a picturesque stone village located at the saddle between two mountain peaks, Monte Toretta and Monte Castello, and overlooking the Vitalba Valley.
 The comune (municipality) of San Fele is part of the Comunità montana del Vulture, which makes it a gateway to the Vulture section of the province of Potenza in the state of Basilicata, Italy, which is famous for its excellent and economical aglianico wines.
 San Fele is also the trailhead for hikes to lovely waterfalls.
 The municipality of San Fele is adjacent to Atella, Bella, Castelgrande, Filiano, Muro Lucano, Rapone and Ruvo del Monte.
 San Fele includes the frazioni (hamlets) of Agrifoglio, Armatieri, Cecci, Cerrito, Difesa, Montagna, Pierno, Priore, Masone, Signorella.
 It is also a short drive from Melfi and Melfi Castle.
 San Fele is about thirty-five miles east of Salerno, and is about a two hour drive from Naples or four hours from Rome.